Benefits of Electric Vehicles

-When choosing a new car, there are a host of benefits on offer if you opt for an eco-friendly set of wheels.
+When choosing a new car there’s a host of benefits on offer if you opt for an eco-friendly set of wheels.
 Like free car tax.
 Any electric vehicle (EV) registered on 1 April 2018 or after that costs less than £40,000 is completely free of vehicle excise duty.

-As well as making savings on annual fuel and road tax costs, you can also benefit from cheaper car insurance deals, as some insurers will offer lower green car insurance premiums to environmentally friendly car owners.
+As well as making savings on annual fuel and road tax costs, you may also benefit from cheaper car insurance deals.
+Some insurers offer lower green car insurance premiums to environmentally friendly car owners.

 With MoneySuperMarket, for example, you could benefit from a 5% insurance discount by purchasing green car insurance policy.
 This deal is available through certain insurance providers who are keen to encourage the use of environmental vehicles.

 While this may not sound like a huge amount, it can make a difference – especially when added to the savings you’re making on fuel and road tax.

 Further, some green car insurance providers will also offer to offset the pollution caused by your car with a scheme such as tree planting or donating to charity.